Hussain1095/dishwasher.js/README.md

 Chooses victims randomly on a preset interval (default is 1 week) to wash the dishes and clean the kitchen

+You can also send an email to the configured email address to find out who that week's victim is.

 ## Dependancies